-However this is just for your own reference.
-There's no way to restore these tweets to your Twitter account, so it isn't a true backup.
+However there is no way to restore tweets to your Twitter account, so any of these are just lists for your own reference, not a true backup.
 You still need to be very careful to pick the right options when deleting content.

 You can revoke permissions for TweetDelete on Twitter's application settings page.
 This makes it impossible for TweetDelete to access your Twitter account unless you sign in to our site and reauthorise it.

 We suggest doing the same for any others apps you no longer need in order to increase your Twitter account's privacy and security.

 Yes, the Likes option on the main menu allows you to delete your likes based on their age.
 This is where you've liked another user's post.
 You can't do the opposite and delete their likes on your posts.